FreezyBee/DoctrineFormMapper/README.md

             $form->addCheckboxList('countries', 'Countries', [1 => 'CZ', 2 => 'SK']);

-            // 1.) create new entity
+            // A) create new entity
             $article = new Article;

-            // 2.) load entity from db
+            // B) load entity from db
             $article = $this->articlesRepository->find(1);

-            // 3.) create new entity by class name - see point 4
+            // C) create new entity by class name - see point INFO below
             $article = Article::class;

             // load data from entity to form